Qatar: Tourism

 Qatar is one of the fastest growing countries in the field of tourism.
 According to the World Tourism rankings, more than 2.3 million international tourists visited in 2017.
 Qatar has become one of the most open countries in the Middle East due to its recent visa facilitation improvements, including allowing nationals of 88 countries to enter visa-free and free-of charge.
 Qatar was recently put in the top eight in market climate in the Middle East by the Travel & Tourism Competitiveness Survey 2019 of the World Economic Forum.

 Doha is one of the fastest-growing hotel and hospitality markets in the world.
 The $220 billion spent on infrastructure since the successful World Cup bid of 2010 has helped boost the industry.
-Hotels have also been helped by the country’s geographic location.
+Hotels have also been helped by the country's geographic location.
 The tourism sector continues to witness a strong recovery with more than 729,000 international visitors in the first half of 2022, marking a 19% increase compared to the full year of 2021, and the aim is to raise tourism to 12% of GDP by 2030.

 The tourist industry in Doha has grown rapidly, making it a hub for international tourists.
 The Museum of Islamic Art, Souq Waqif, and the Katara Cultural Village are among the most popular places to visit.
 Nationals of 88 countries are able to enter Qatar without a visa, making it one of the most accessible destinations in the Middle East.
 The government has set goals to increase the share of tourism towards its GDP to 12% by 2030, contributed to by its hosting of major sporting events such as the 2022 FIFA World Cup and the upcoming 2030 Asian Games.

 The nation is also on course to experience a major jump in athletic and corporate tourism with hosting world-class tournaments such as the 2030 Asian Games and the 2022 FIFA World Cup.
-Qatar Airways, as well as Hamad International Airport, provide travelers with one of the best transportation services in the world, and this has increased tourism in Qatar.
-Gulf News, a research center in Qatar, by examining the statistics of recent years and upcoming events, has predicted that the country will earn 11 billion and 900 million dollars from attracting foreign travelers by 2020.
+Qatar Airways, as well as Hamad International Airport, provide travellers with one of the best transportation services in the world, and this has increased tourism in Qatar.
+Gulf News, a research centre in Qatar, by examining the statistics of recent years and upcoming events, has predicted that the country will earn US$11B and US$900M from attracting foreign travellers by 2020.
 The reason for this upward trend is the increase in hospitality and attention to the country's culture in Qatar.